Divy1211/AoE2DE_UGC_Guide/docs/scenarios/basics.md

 Set the `Testing Difficulty`

 ### 4.3.
 Full Tech Tree
+Enable `Full Tech Tree` for all players.

+!!! warning
-Enable `Full Tech Tree`.
-Note that this is a global option, and not specific to the player.
-Also note that this option does not disable civ bonuses unlike the full tech tree option in normal games!
+    This option does not disable civ bonuses unlike the full tech tree option in normal games!

 ### 4.4.
 Disable Objects
 Disable Buildings, Units or Techs by moving them from the `Full List` to the `Disabled List` by clicking the `<` arrow. remove an object from the disabled list by clicking `>`.
 The `<<` and `>>` move all items at once